md1512/genetic_planner/README.md

 # Genetic Planner
-A simple library, written in Rust, that use genetic algorithm to resolve planning problems This library is released under the terms of [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)
+A simple library, written in Rust, that use genetic algorithm to resolve planning problems.

+This library is released under the terms of [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.en.html)

 ## Run the examples